Winnipeg, Manitoba: A 48 Hour Destination Guide

 Planning a trip to Winnipeg?
 Here’s a 48-hour guide!

 A couple of years ago I went to Winnipeg for a quick trip.
-I told one of my good friends who’s Canadian as well as a world traveler that I had gone and I remember his skepticism when I said there were cool things to do.
+I told one of my good friends who are Canadian as well as a world traveler that I had gone and I remember his skepticism when I said there were cool things to do.
 The middle of Canada gets a lot of flack from Canadian folks from the bigger cities.
 They think that there is nothing interesting to do outside of the big cities or the coasts.
 I had a great time when I was in Winnipeg and found some gems that are worthy of sharing.
 Oh and Nat Geo says that Winnipeg is one of the top places to go in 2016 and they know a bit about travel!!

 Getting In & Around